ArashPartow/exprtk/readme.txt

 function  will be  obtained from  the associated  symbol_table and  be embedded into the expression.

-There are two types of function interface:
+There are five types of function interface:

    (1) ifunction
    (2) ivararg_function